emiliot/workshop/README.md

 ## Setup instructions

 1. `yarn install` This will install all the dependencies from **yarn.lock** file.
-2. `yarn start` This will fire up webpack and a little server on port 3000
+2. `yarn start` This will fire up webpack and a little server on port 8080 using **webpack-dev-server**

 ## Todo
 * Add linting to (js | jsx) files